-Mac 500 Gobo Control - multiple functions to one fade state button.
+Mac 500 Gobo Control (static gobo) - multiple functions to one fade status button.

-One fade state button may control more than just one effect - actually, a normally fade state button controls the transition of one DMX channel, for certain multi channel functions it may control the fade state of more than one channel.

-A fixture may also have more than one function on the same DMX control channel.
-This means that the same fade state button determines the transition for all of the effects on that channel. e.g. the MAC 500-S fixed gobo has 3 functions allocated to the same channel: gobo selection, wheel scroll and gobo shake.
-Since these are all controlled via the same control channel, It is not possible to program transitions for these effects individually.
+One fade status button may control more than just one effect - actually, a fade status button usually controls the transition of one DMX channel, but it may control more than one channel.
+This means that whenever a fixture has multiple functions on one DMX channel, the same fade status button determines the transition for all of the effects on that channel.
+I.e. the MAC 500-S fixed gobo has 3 functions allocated to the same channel: gobo selection, wheel scroll and gobo shake.
+It is not possible to program transitions for these effects individually.